Skip to main content

 Supervise young people appropriately when they’re using unusual substances, such as powdered paint, ash or dirt.
 Be aware of any medical conditions that could be affected by what’s being used.
 Make sure you follow all relevant safety guidance or manufacturers guidelines, where available.
 Make sure you dispose of it appropriately too, in line with safety guidance.

-• You can choose how much you prepare for this activity.
+• To make this activity easier or harder, you can choose how much you prepare for this activity.
 If making paper beads, you could cut out the paper shapes in advance to make it easier and quicker.

 • This can be very fiddly, so make sure anyone who struggles with fine motor skills have support.
 Everyone could work in pairs, or a young leader or an adult volunteer could be on hand to support.